invertdna/Skagit_Salmon_eDNA/Documents/Protocols/qpcr_protocol.md

 - Get out a plate and set it on a Kimwipe.
 It is very important to keep it away from dust and lint, as this will affect the ability of the laser to get good readings.
 - Mark conspicuously the top left corner (well A1)
 - Mark the top of the plate to indicate where blocks of samples and controls go.
 - Using a repeater pipette, add the appropriate amount of PCR soup to each well.
+Consider first loading this into one strip, and then using a multichannel to distribute to the rest of the plate.
 - Using fresh tips each time, add samples to each of the wells of the plate.
 - Cover the plate with a clear seal, and wipe with a rubber spatula to seal it tightly.
 - Keeping a Kimwipe underneath, load the plate and centrifuge it briefly.